List of surviving Consolidated B-24 Liberators

 The Consolidated B-24 Liberator was an American four-engine heavy bomber used by the United States Army Air Forces (USAAF) and other allied air forces during World War II.
-Of the 19,256 B-24, PB4Y-1, LB-30 and other model variants in the Liberator family produced, thirteen complete examples survive today, two of which are airworthy.
+Of the 19,256 B-24, PB4Y-1, LB-30 and other model variants in the Liberator family produced, thirteen complete airframes (including one airworthy example) survive today.
 Eight of the thirteen aircraft reside in the United States.

 Post World War II

 The B-24 was quickly declared obsolete by the USAAF and the remaining stateside aircraft were flown to desert storage in the US Southwest.
 In the Pacific theatre, many were simply parked, the oil drained from their engines and the aircraft left for reclamation by scrappers.
 The last flight of a B-24 in US military service was on 12 May 1959 when Strawberry Bitch left Bunker Hill Air Force Base (now Grissom Air Force Base), in Peru, Indiana following an Armed Forces Open House.
 It was bound for the National Museum of the U.S. Air Force at Wright-Patterson Air Force Base, where it is now displayed.